 Mindset: How to Approach Iron × Violence

-This programme will ask you to lift heavy weight.
-It will ask you to move fast.
-It will ask you to show up three times a week, week after week.
+This programme will ask you to lift heavy weights; it will get you moving fast.
+You must show up three times a week.

-It will not ask you to suffer.
+It will not ask you to suffer; It will ask you to commit.

 This Is Not About Toughness

 Iron × Violence is designed so that you finish each session feeling capable, not depleted.
-That’s not a concession.
-It’s the point.

 Why You Should Leave Power in the Tank